vestrel00/contacts-android/DEV_NOTES.md

 This document contains useful developer notes that should be kept in mind during development.
 It serves as a memory of all the quirks and gotcha's of things like Android's `ContactsContract`.

-This is only meant to be read by contributors to this library, not consumers!
+This is only meant to be read by contributors of this library, not consumers!

 ## Contacts Provider / ContactsContract